-If a student earns a GPA below 2.0 or earns a 0.00 GPA after returning from Residence Hall Academic Suspension, he or she will be dismissed from the Residence Hall.
-If a student displays violent/threatening behavior or if a student displays any behavior that is not aligned with Manor College's mission, he or she will be dismissed from Manor College.
+If a student earns a GPA below 2.0 or earns a 0.00 GPA after returning from Residence Hall Academic Suspension, they will be dismissed from the Residence Hall.
+If a student displays violent/threatening behavior or if a student displays any behavior that is not aligned with Manor College's mission, they will be dismissed from Manor College.